-Around 40% of domestic violence victims are men but are “feminists” standing up for them?
-Or have they hijacked the #MeToo movement to shroud their personal vendetta against men?
+Around 40% of domestic violence victims are men but are the so-called “feminists” standing up for them?
+Or have they weaponised the #MeToo movement to shroud their personal vendetta against men, specifically male abuse victims?

 More than three years ago, crusaders of the #MeToo movement and news outlets including HuffPost and The Washington Post were up in arms against Depp after his ex-wife filed for divorce and accused him of domestic violence.
 Slogans like #BelieveAllWomen circulated on Twitter as social activists insisted on believing the “survivor” of abuse and “cancelling” Depp when a video of him cursing and slamming kitchen cabinets was leaked to TMZ and photos of Heard’s apparent bruised face surfaced.
 Since then, the Fantastic Beasts actor has released a plethora of evidence that point towards his ex-wife being an abuser, including photos of visible injuries on his face, witness statements of Heard’s aggressive behaviour towards him, police station call logs, and a photo of his severed fingertip which he claimed was cut off by a vodka bottle Heard hurled at his direction.
 He then filed a $50 million defamation lawsuit against Heard after she authored an op-ed article for the Washington Post in 2018.